The Problem

 Good me, I’ll hurt you back, directly or indirectly (passive-aggressively), to get that feel-like feeling.

-(I have more psr’s but they are weak now so I’ll stop labeling them and start step 2).
+(I have more psr’s but they are weak now so I’ll stop labelling them and start step 2).

 Step 2